nyunesu/nyunesu.github.io/_pages/plan.md

 - Make sure to communicate to the player how much they progressed and what is left to complete each OCR loop (short, mid and long ones)
 - Give the player optional challenges.
 If possible, allow them to solve it in different ways.
 Things such as power ups that offer a different way to play or an alternative path.
+- Remember the 2 seconds rule while designing your levels.